 This district is sometimes referred to as the Deep Ellum neighborhood.
 Well-known Dallas landmarks like the Cotton Bowl are located here.
 The decades-old Texas fairgrounds are also found in East Dallas.
 If you enjoy viewing older picturesque homes, you will likely want to take a ride to see the residential Lakewood district too.

 Greenville is the hub of nightlife in Dallas, and is located just northeast of Downtown.
 Take note: Upper and Lower Greenville Avenue draw a drastically different night-time crowd.
 Upper Greenville Avenue is favored by an older crowd for its sophisticated music offerings and clubs.
 Lower Greenville Avenue is known to have a more youthful, if not bohemian atmosphere.

 These two highly affluent neighborhoods are known as the “Park Cities.”
 Often referred to by residents in the singular as Highland Park, this district is where the future George W. Bush Presidential Library will be built.
 Expect to see a large number of college students, as University Park is home to the main campus of Southern Methodist University.

 Is there a neighborhood or cultural district in Dallas that we’ve missed?
-With a city of this size and scope, that’s not hard to do.
 Please drop us a line and fill us in on what you’ve found, so we can hurry on over there ourselves.